katevision/KateS/_portfolio/portfolio-2.md

 <img src="/KateS/images/2plusproducts.png" alt="2plusproducts" style="cursor:pointer;" onclick="document.getElementById('lightbox-img').src=this.src; document.getElementById('lightbox').style.display='flex';">

 The dataset contains exclusively single-item orders, with no orders including multiple products.
 This significantly constrains the analytical opportunities, as use cases such as product affinity analysis, cross-sell identification, and basket composition analysis cannot be reliably performed.

+**Key Focus Areas:**

+**Market insights:** Identifying demand patterns and seasonality.

+**Financial performance:** Uncovering profitability drivers and cost inefficiencies.

+**Business impact:** Providing actionable solutions to boost revenue, optimize product assortment, and streamline operations.

+## Approach

+To extract meaningful insights from the dataset, I used **SQL** and **Tableau** for data analysis and visualization.
+Visualizing the data helped identify key trends and factors influencing sales performance.
+The core of my process was asking targeted business questions and converting data insights into actionable strategic conclusions.

+##  Key questions answered in this project

 ### 2. Revenue Analysis